Svechnikov/ffmpeg-cuda-deinterlace-problems/README.md

 There are 2 types of problems when using `adaptive` deinterlace with cuvid:

 1. Sometimes, in the middle of transcoding, cuvid outputs frames with visible horizontal lines (as though `weave` deinterlace method was chosen).
 Here are two consecutive frames which demonstrate this problem (pay attention to the bottom line): [1](https://raw.githubusercontent.com/Svechnikov/ffmpeg-cuda-deinterlace-problems/master/screens/weave-problem-examples/193.jpg), [2](https://raw.githubusercontent.com/Svechnikov/ffmpeg-cuda-deinterlace-problems/master/screens/weave-problem-examples/194.jpg);
 2. Occasionally, on scene changes, cuvid outputs a wrong frame, which should have been shown several seconds before (as if the frame was assigned some wrong PTS value).
+Here's a [listing of frames with such problem](https://raw.githubusercontent.com/Svechnikov/ffmpeg-cuda-deinterlace-problems/master/screens/wrong-frame-example/153.png).

 This repository is intended to prove that such problems exist and to show, how to solve them.